 Career & Technical Education (CTE)

-Career and Technical Education (CTE) provides students with the academic and technical skills, knowledge and training necessary to succeed in future careers.
+The goal of Spring Branch ISD's Career and Technical Education (CTE) program is to provide students with the academic and technical skills, knowledge and training necessary to succeed in future careers.

 CTE coursework includes architectural design, business, accounting, finance, engineering, filmmaking, commercial photography, cosmetology, 3D animation, computer technology and networking, health science, electrical technology, construction, criminal justice, culinary arts, education, graphic design, hospitality and tourism, firefighting, and welding.